Model Physics

 Weight Scaling Stock Suspension Damping Rates

-The fundamentals of spring-mass-damper theory define two parameters that control suspension performance.
-Tau defines the suspension oscillation time constant and will be the same for two riders of different weight if the suspensions are setup with the same race sag.
-Zeta defines the damping characteristics and relates the effect of weight and spring rate to the suspension response.
-Maintaining the suspension response, feel and behavior after changing the spring rate requires the damping rate to be modified to restore the factory value of zeta.
+The fundamentals of spring-mass-damper theory define two parameters that control suspension response.
+Tau defines the suspension oscillation time constant.
+The value of tau will be the same for riders of different weights if race sag is the same.
+Zeta defines the damping characteristics and relates the effect of weight, spring rate and damping to suspension response.
+Maintaining the suspension response, feel and behavior the manufacturer intended for your bike requires damping to be retuned after changing spring rates to restore the factory value of zeta.